arceryz/MiRai/README.md

 In 3D you get the first-person perspective of the rays, which is not possible in 2D (it would become a 1D image).
 The engine converts 3D triangle meshes to polygons for mirrors.
 All faces that are connected and have the same normal become a single mirror in the shader.

 - The /Ray2 directory holds the source for the 2D raytracer and 2D scene format.
-- THe /Ray3 diirectory holds the source for the 3D raytracer and 3D scene format.
+- THe /Ray3 directory holds the source for the 3D raytracer and 3D scene format.
 - Both directories contain a single header Ray2.h or Ray3.h that contains the GUI.
 - The main.cpp file switches between the two programs.